 Who Is Buddha?

-Around the year 567 B.C.E., the Buddha, also known as Siddhartha Gautama, was born in a small kingdom just below the Himalayan foothills.
+Around the year 567 B.C.E., the Buddha, also known as Siddhartha Gautama, was born in a small kingdom located just below the foothills of the Himalayas.

-He was sheltered from the outer world, entertained by dancing girls, instructed by brahmins, and trained in archery, swordsmanship, wrestling, swimming, and running as he grew up in princely luxury.
+He was sheltered from the outer world, entertained by dancing girls, schooled by brahmins, and trained in archery, swordsmanship, wrestling, swimming, and running as he grew up in princely luxury.

-There, in the streets of Kapilavastu, he encountered three simple things: a sick man, an old man, and a corpse being carried to the burning grounds.
-Nothing in his life of ease had prepared him for this experience.
-When his charioteer told him that all beings are subject to sickness, old age, and death are inevitable for all beings, he was unable to find any peace in his life.
+There, in the streets of Kapilavastu, he came across three straightforward things: a sick man, an elderly guy, and a dead body being transported to the cremation grounds.
+Nothing in his comfortable existence had prepared him for the challenge that he was about to face.
+After his charioteer informed him that illness, old age, and death are inevitable for all beings, he was unable to find any peace in his life.

-He then resolved to leave the palace in search of the answer to the problem of suffering.
-After bidding his wife and child in a low voice so as not to wake them, he mounted his horse and rode to the edge of the forest.
+Following this, he made the decision to depart the palace in order to find a solution to the issue of suffering.
+After saying his goodbyes to his wife and child in a low voice so as not to wake them, he mounted his horse and rode to the edge of the forest.

-In 2013, archaeologists working in Lumbini found evidence of a tree shrine that predated other Buddhist shrines by about 300 years.
-This finding adds to the growing body of evidence indicating Buddha was most likely born in the 6th century B.C.
+Archaeologists who were working in Lumbini in 2013 discovered evidence of a tree shrine that predated other Buddhist shrines by about 300 years.
+This finding adds to the growing body of evidence indicating Buddha was most likely born in the sixth century B.C.

 Buddha Sculpture FAQs